Arkansas State Red Wolves men's basketball: NCAA Division I Tournament results

 The Red Wolves have appeared in one NCAA Division I Tournament.
 Their record is 0–1.

 NCAA Division II Tournament results

 The Red Wolves have appeared in six NCAA Division II Tournaments.
 Their combined record is 5–7.

 NAIA Tournament results

 The Red Wolves have appeared in two NAIA Tournaments.
 Their combined record is 0–2.

 NIT results

-The Red Wolves have appeared in the National Invitation Tournament (NIT) four times.
-Their combined record is 4–4.
+The Red Wolves have appeared in the National Invitation Tournament (NIT) five times.
+Their combined record is 5–5.

+CBI results

+The Red Wolves have appeared in the College Basketball Invitational (CBI) once.
+Their combined record is 2–1.

 Notable players

 Red Wolves in the NBA

 Arkansas State has had 3 former players who have gone on to play in the NBA.